Comment on page

 Create your first app

-In this tutorial, you will learn how to create your first app with Bravo Studio with the Foodies Sample App.
-We will use Figma for the design and Airtable for the backend.
+In this tutorial, you will learn how to create your first app using Bravo Studio using our Resorts App as an example.

 Let’s get started!